 The Dallas Cowboys are BACK in the NFL playoffs after winning the NFC East for the first time since 2009!
 The team’s success hinges on the pro-bowl play of quarterback Tony Romo, who has battled back injuries over the past two seasons.
-Minimally Invasive Spine Institute specialists tell you how Romo overcame his injuries and why he is poised to lead Dallas into the playoffs.
+DFW Spine Institute specialists tell you how Romo overcame his injuries and why he is poised to lead Dallas into the playoffs.

 What happened to Romo?

 During an October 27th matchup against the Washington Redskins, blitzing linebacker Keenan Robinson struck Romo in the lower back with his knee.
 Romo was later diagnosed with two transverse process fractures in his lumbar spine (lower back).

 The transverse process is a small bone that projects outward from the side of each spinal bone (vertebrae).
 Transverse process fractures are generally the result of direct trauma to the area or violent twisting and side bending.

 How was he able to get back on the field so fast?

 The injury caused Romo to miss the Cowboys’ next game against the Cardinals, but he was back on the field the following week, leading the team to victory against the Jaguars in London.
 Although transverse process fractures can be painful, treatment is rarely surgical.
 This is because the transverse process provides relatively little structural support to the spine, compared to more critical vertebral bones and joints.

 How will Romo’s injury affect the Cowboys in the playoffs?

 Another shot to the back could re-aggravate Romo’s injury while the bones are still healing.
 Although this would certainly be painful, transverse process fractures rarely lead to compression of the spine or nerve roots, so there is no risk of permanent damage by playing.
 Romo’s quick return is a real testament to his toughness – this is only the fourth time in the last seven seasons Romo has missed a game because of an injury.